Daybreak Game Company: Daybreak Game Company (2015–present)

 In September 2018, holding company NantWorks announced its strategic investment in Daybreak, and the resulting new venture in which the company will bring popular Daybreak games (including EverQuest and H1Z1) to mobile platforms.
 Three rounds of layoffs occurred between April 2018 and October 2019; the December rounds was estimated to have affected around 70 people.
 These layoffs were towards "a realignment of the company into separate franchise teams, which will allow us to highlight their expertise, better showcase the games they work on, and ultimately provide tailored experiences for our players."

 Following from the October 2019 round of layoffs, Daybreak announced in January 2020 that it would reorganize its internal structure to form three divisions: Dimensional Ink Games, Darkpaw Games, and Rogue Planet Games.
 Dimensional Ink became responsible for ongoing maintenance of DC Universe Online while working on a new MMO, Darkpaw to focus on the EverQuest franchise, and Rogue Planet to focus on PlanetSide 2.

-In August 2020, Daybreak acquired Cold Iron Studios which is developing a PC and console game set in the Alien universe.
+In August 2020, it was announced that Daybreak would acquire Cold Iron Studios which was developing a PC and console game set in the Alien universe at the time.
+However, the deal never went through and the subsequent purchase of Daybreak by Enad Global 7 did not include Cold Iron Studios.

-In December 1, 2020, it was reported that Daybreak Game Company would be acquired by Enad Global 7 for $300 million.
+On December 1, 2020, it was reported that Daybreak Game Company would be acquired by Enad Global 7 for $300 million.
 The transaction was completed on December 22.

 In December 2021, it was reported that Daybreak Game Company would be taking over development of Magic: The Gathering Online in 2022.
 The transition to Daybreak Games servers was completed on October 18, 2022.

+In February 2024, "less than 15" employees were laid off from teams supporting Everquest, Dungeons & Dragons Online, DC Universe Online, and Lord of the Rings Online.

+On July 1, 2024, Daybreak Game Company announced its acquisition of Palia developer Singularity 6.